mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 }, cancellationToken);
 ```

-* Use confirm prompt where you have to use ony aggrement of YES or NO. Use Input Hints to control automatic enabling the microphone/text input cursor.
+* Use confirm prompt where you have to use ony agreement of YES or NO. Use Input Hints to control automatic enabling the microphone/text input cursor.

 ```C#
 return await stepContext.PromptAsync(nameof(ConfirmPrompt), new PromptOptions